awsdocs/aws-freertos-docs/doc_source/getting_started_espressif.md

 | --- |
 | Amazon FreeRTOS support for Bluetooth Low Energy is in public beta release\.
 BLE demos are subject to change\. |

 Amazon FreeRTOS supports [Bluetooth Low Energy \(BLE\)](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-ble-library.html) connectivity\.
 You can download Amazon FreeRTOS with BLE from [GitHub](https://github.com/aws/amazon-freertos/tree/feature/ble-beta)\.
+The Amazon FreeRTOS BLE library is still in public beta, so you need to switch branches to access the code for your board\.
+Check out the branch named `feature/ble-beta`\.

+To run the Amazon FreeRTOS demo project across BLE, you need to run the Amazon FreeRTOS BLE Mobile SDK Demo Application on an iOS or Android mobile device\.

+**To set up the the Amazon FreeRTOS BLE Mobile SDK Demo Application**

+1. Follow the instructions in [Mobile SDKs for Amazon FreeRTOS Bluetooth Devices](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-ble-mobile.html) to download and install the SDK for your mobile platform on your host computer\.

+1. Follow the instructions in [Amazon FreeRTOS BLE Mobile SDK Demo Application](https://docs.aws.amazon.com/freertos/latest/userguide/ble-demo.html#ble-sdk-app) to set up the demo mobile application on your mobile device\.

 For instructions about how to run the MQTT over BLE demo on your board, see the [MQTT over BLE demo application](https://docs.aws.amazon.com/freertos/latest/userguide/ble-demo.html#ble-demo-mqtt)\.